kuba-asanov/kodjaz_flutter/README.md

-# Kodjaz Flutter Project
+# bilimapp Flutter Project

-This is the Kodjaz Flutter project, which is a mobile application that provides programming exercises and tutorials to help beginners learn programming in a fun and interactive way.
+This is the bilimapp Flutter project, which is a mobile application that provides programming exercises and tutorials to help beginners learn programming in a fun and interactive way.

 ## Requirements